 Adequate maintenance procedures must be developed to keep equipment that was purchased in whole or in part with federal or state funds in good condition until disposition occurs.

-13.10 Sales Procedures
+13.10 Sales Procedures for Equipment

 Proper sales procedures must be developed when the sale of equipment that was purchased in full or in part with federal or state funds is authorized or required.

-13.11 Disposition of Equipment < $5,000
+13.11 Disposition of Equipment ( $5,000 or Less)

-When no longer needed, equipment that was purchased using federal or state funds and that has a current per unit fair market value less than $5,000 may be retained, sold, or otherwise disposed of without further compensation to the funding source.
+When no longer needed, equipment that was purchased using TWC grant funds and that has a current per unit fair market value of $5,000 or less (for federal awards) or less than $5,000 (for state awards) may be retained, sold, or otherwise disposed of without further compensation to the funding source, unless otherwise required by the award terms.

-13.12 Physical Inventory Disposition of Equipment $5,000 or More
+13.12 Disposition of Equipment ($5,000 or More)

-When no longer needed, equipment that was purchased using federal or state funds and that has a current per unit fair market value of $5,000 or more must be disposed of in accordance with written instructions requested from and provided by the Agency.
+When no longer needed, equipment that was purchased using TWC grant funds and that has a current per unit fair market value of more than $5,000 (for federal awards) or $5,000 or more (for state award) must be disposed of in accordance with written instructions requested from and provided by the Agency.

 13.13 Supplies

-Supplies purchased with federal or state funds may be acquired and disposed of without prior written approval from the Agency; however, any residual inventory of unused supplies at the end of an award must be disposed of as appropriate for the aggregate fair market value of the property.
+Supplies purchased with federal or state funds may generally be acquired and disposed of without prior written approval from the Agency; however, any residual inventory of unused supplies at the end of an award must be disposed of as appropriate for the aggregate fair market value of the property.

 13.14 Intangible Property